aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/trendlinecollection/_index.md

 ﻿---
 title: TrendlineCollection
 second_title: Aspose.Cells for Node.js via C++ API Reference
-description: Represents a collection of all the Trendlinenodejscpptrendline objects for the specified data series.
+description: Represents a collection of all the Trendline..trendline objects for the specified data series.
 type: docs
 url: /nodejs-cpp/trendlinecollection/
 ---

 ## TrendlineCollection class

-Represents a collection of all the [Trendline](/nodejs-cpp/trendline/) objects for the specified data series.
+Represents a collection of all the [Trendline](../trendline/) objects for the specified data series.

 ```javascript
 class TrendlineCollection;